stanley021039/ImageCrawler/README.md

 - **Real-time Display:** Fetched images are displayed in real-time as they are received from the server.
 - **Download as ZIP:** Users can download all fetched images as a ZIP file for offline use.

+## Demo Page

+Visit the [demo page](https://www.hd0619-info.site/ImageCrawler) to see the Image Viewer in action.

 ## Installation

 1. Clone the repository: